 Cold temperatures caused by the ice being in direct contact, could negatively effect the health of the plant.

-The Ohio State University study we linked to earlier as well as hundreds of people's anecdotal stories on Social Media, like users on Instagram and Reddit, agree with my personal experience: There has been no (obvious) negative effects from using ice cubes as a way to water houseplants.
+The Ohio State University study I linked to earlier as well as hundreds of people's anecdotal stories on Social Media, like users on Instagram and Reddit, agree with my personal experience: There has been no (obvious) negative effects from using ice cubes as a way to water houseplants.

 How do I water Moth Orchids?